LWS Pixel

 My wounding of the personality was as a child, being raised in an opinionated family where tolerance and empathy were not strong suits.
 I know now this wound was my “call” and made for my dedication to learn and promote a new way.
 I found and incorporated human systems that honor individuals and communities, that bring out the best in people.
 Here’s what I know for sure about cultivating the best version of people:

-This article was published in the St. Louis Small Business Monthly, December 2016
+This article was published in the column The Extraordinary Workplace in the St. Louis Small Business Monthly, December 2016